dwessendorf/danielwessendorf.com/content/blog/2025-03-16-confluent-self-service-with-backstage-part-1/index.md

 echo "USER_DISPLAY_NAME=$USER_DISPLAY_NAME" >> .env
 echo "USER_EMAIL=$USER_EMAIL" >> .env
 ```
+These variables will be used in various configuration files and templates to avoid hardcoding personal information.

 Also check the `app-config.yaml` file that backstage is using the github token environment variable for its GitHub integration (Should be there by default):